dustinmyers/react-conflux/README.md

 }

 /**
- * The three parameters required by the StateProvider component are an intialState object, a reducer
+ * The two parameters required by the StateProvider component are a reducer function and a
- * function, and a StateContext object.
+ * StateContext object.
  *
- * The first parameter, the initialState object, contains the starting state necessary for the given
- * StateProvider it's being passed into.
-An example of this for demonstration purposes is below.
- */

-const initialState = {
-  inputText: "",
-  listArray: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9],
-  nameObject: { firstName: "Marty", lastName: "McFly" }
-}

-/**
  * Reducers are pure functions that must take in some state, an action, and return state.
  *
  * Note that the first parameter of the reducer function, state, has a default value of inititalState,